-Fuego Bistro The only potentially bad thing about Fuego Bistro for a first date is that they give you a lot of food.
-We think that's also one of the best things about it, but some people aren't looking to chow down on a plate full of amazing Mexican food the first time they're dining with a new partner.
-Other than that, Fuego Bistro provides a small romantic atmosphere (indoor and outdoor) and a wide variety of luxurious Mexican food for you and your date.
-For those looking to date on a budget, you can generally find Groupons for the various Fuego restaurants around town.
+The only potentially bad thing about Fuego Bistro for a first date — or a date that hasn't happened in a while — is that they give you a lot of food.
+However, that's also one of the best things about it, but some people aren't looking to chow down on a plate full of amazing Mexican food the first time they're dining with a new partner or donning a new outfit.
+Other than that, Fuego Bistro provides a small romantic atmosphere (indoor and outdoor) and a wide variety of luxurious dishes for you and your date.

-Sushi Roku If you're looking to shell out for date-night sushi, our favorite spot is Scottsdale's Sushi Roku.
-When you combine it darn good sushi with the (mildly-snobby) atmosphere of the W Hotel Scottsdale, it makes for a rather impressive first date option.
-It's not cheap, but sometimes you have to dig into your wallet a little bit the first time you're dining with a new companion.
-Plus, if things go really well, you're already at a hotel in the heart of Old Town.
+If you're looking to shell out for date-night sushi, a go-to spot is Scottsdale's Sushi Roku.
+When you combine darn good sushi with the upscale atmosphere of the W Hotel Scottsdale, it makes for a pretty impressive first date or date night option.
+It's expensive, yes, but sometimes you have to dig into your wallet a little bit the first time you're dining with a new companion, or showing someone you love a night on the town.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 Postino has long been a favorite of the Phoenix area.
 The bruschetta plates, fresh sandwiches, and lengthy wine list means everyone gets what they want whether it's a full meal, light snack, or glasses of vino or beer.
 If you get lucky enough to snag some of the armchairs or couch space instead of the regular dining tables, it's tough to pick a more classic setup for a new or established relationship.